{{org_field_logo}}

 5. Legal Framework

-This policy has been developed in line with the following legislation:
+This policy has been developed with regard to the following legislation and guidance, as amended from time to time:

 - Modern Slavery Act 2015